Cumulocity-IoT/cumulocity-analytics-management/README.md

 ------------------------------

 These tools are provided as-is and without warranty or support.
-They do not constitute part of the Software AG product suite.
+They do not constitute part of the Cumulocity product.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While Cumulocity welcomes contributions, we cannot guarantee to include every contribution in the master project.
 _____________________
-For more information you can Ask a Question in the [TECHcommunity Forums](https://tech.forums.softwareag.com/tags/c/forum/1/cumulocity-iot).
+For more information you can Ask a Question at https://apamacommunity.com

-You can find additional information in the [Software AG TECHcommunity](https://tech.forums.softwareag.com/tag/cumulocity-iot).